Carpenter's Music | |

 Carpenter is rarely thought of as a musician or composer, yet a search through the Carpenter Archive in Sheffield, or a quick glance through the bibliography, will show that Carpenter left behind a quantity of both published and unpublished music.

-This web-page attempts to bring Carpenter's music to wider notice, initially as downloadable soundfiles, and hopefully later in downloadable sheet music for your own performance.
+This web-page attempts to bring Carpenter's music to wider notice, both as downloadable soundfiles and in downloadable sheet music for your own performance.

 In Chapter One of "My Days and Dreams" (Carpenter's autobiography) you will find the folowing paragraph: